86Box/docs/settings/network.rst

 * **Null Driver:** emulate an empty network.
 All packets are dropped.
 * **PCap:** connects directly to a host network adapter.
 Similar to the **Bridge** mode on other emulators and virtualizers.
 * **SLiRP:** creates a private network with a virtual router.
 Similar to the **NAT** mode on other emulators and virtualizers.
-* **VDE:** attaches the system to a virtual switch created by :ref:`hardware/network:VDE`.
+* **VDE:** attaches to a virtual switch created by :ref:`hardware/network:VDE`.
 Only available on Linux and macOS hosts.

 Interface
 ^^^^^^^^^